Eulanda/EulandaConnect/docs/functions/Send-TelegramLocation.md

 ## SYNTAX

 ```
-Send-TelegramLocation [[-token] <String>] [[-encryptedToken] <String>] [[-secureToken] <SecureString>]
+Send-TelegramMap [[-token] <String>] [[-encryptedToken] <String>] [[-secureToken] <SecureString>]
  [[-pathToToken] <String>] [[-chatId] <String>] [[-latitude] <Single>] [[-longitude] <Single>]
  [[-ip] <IPAddress>] [-disableNotification] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The `Send-TelegramLocation` function sends a Telegram message presenting a location on a map.
+The `Send-TelegramMap` function sends a Telegram message presenting a location on a map.
 The location is specified by a pair of latitude and longitude coordinates or an IP address.
 When the IP address is used, the function `Get-IpGeoInfo` determines the location data via a REST API.

 A valid Telegram API token and a chat ID are required to send the map.
 The token authenticates the sender as a valid Telegram bot, and the chat ID specifies the recipient, which can be a private chat, a group, or a channel.